AlixWang/FE-Daily/dd.md

 > opt out: means to choose not to participate in something

 **2024-06-11**
-+ Everyone who comes into our shop tells us "you have a perfect life" and we say "Yeah, you know what, we do we really do" They go hand and hand, books and chocolate"
++ Everyone who comes into our shop tells us "you have a perfect life" and we say "Yeah, you know what, we do we really do" They gjjjo hand and hand, books and chocolate"

+**2024-06-12**
++ I've accomplished more in my life than I ever thought possible